Mathematics at Balliol College

 There is a flourishing Mathematics society (BUMS: Balliol Undergraduate Maths Society), which helps introduce new Mathematics students to the College and also organises an annual dinner with a guest mathematical speaker.
 There is a large community of mathematicians at Balliol, including our undergraduates, many Masters and DPhil students, the Tutors (listed below), and Research Fellows.

-Read more about the teaching at Balliol in each of the three years of the course here.
+Read more about the teaching at Balliol in each of the three/four years of the course here.

 Book loan scheme

 Mathematics students at Balliol rarely need to buy any course books, thanks to the Balliol Maths Book Loan scheme.
 We have numerous copies of all the main course books (for all years of the course, not just the first year), so we can lend each student the books they will need, for the whole year in which they need it.
 In addition, the College Library has further mathematical books for students to borrow if they wish.

 Our students come from a diverse range of backgrounds from across the UK and beyond (recent and current students come from all parts of the UK and as far afield as Australia, the Netherlands, Romania, South Korea and the USA), and from all sorts of schools.
 The Mathematics tutors welcome applications from all interested students, and would encourage any prospective applicant to contact our Admissions Office if you have a question not answered on this or the University’s website: email@example.com.